 When a reference is a CSI-RS resource, the UE is not expected to receive a configuration of CSI-RS resource with ResourceConfigType set to ‘aperiodic’ as a reference.

-The UE receives a selection command [10, TS 38.321] used to map up to 8 TCI states to the codepoints of the DCI field TCI-states .
+The UE receives a selection command [10, TS 38.321] used to map R TCI states, which is no more than 8 and depends on the UE capability to the codepoints of the DCI field Transmission configuration indication.
 Until a UE receives higher layer configuration of TCI states and before reception of the activation command, the UE may assume that the antenna ports of one DM-RS port group of PDSCH of a serving cell are quasi co-located with the SSB determined in the initial access procedure with respect to Doppler shift, Doppler spread, average delay, delay spread, spatial RX parameters (spatial RX parameters are used only for above 6GHz)..
 When the number of TCI states in TCI-States is less than or equal to 8, the DCI field TCI-states directly indicates the TCI state.